-Because NYSE BQT is priced based on the fees associated with the underlying ten market data feeds, the Exchange and its affiliates propose to compete with the Cboe One Feed and Nasdaq basic by reducing fees for the underlying market data products that comprise NYSE BQT.
-Together with NYSE and NYSE Arca, the Exchange similarly proposes to compete for subscribers to NYSE BQT by designing its fee decreases to be attractive to subscribers of NYSE American BBO and NYSE American Trades that use such products for display-only purposes, which are more likely to be subscribers that service retail investors.
+Because NYSE BQT is priced based on the fees associated with the underlying ten market data feeds, the Exchange and its affiliates propose to compete with the Cboe One Feed and Nasdaq Basic by reducing fees for the underlying market data products that comprise NYSE BQT.
+Together with NYSE Arca and NYSE American, the Exchange similarly proposes to compete for subscribers to NYSE BQT by designing its fee decreases to be attractive to subscribers of NYSE BBO and NYSE Trades that use such products for display-only purposes, which are more likely to be subscribers that service retail investors.

-Access Fee-NYSE American BBO and NYSE American Trades
+Access Fee-NYSE BBO and NYSE Trades

-NYSE American BBO is a NYSE American-only market data product that allows a vendor to redistribute on a real-time basis the same best-bid-and-offer information that NYSE American reports under the Consolidated Quotation Plan ("CQ Plan") for inclusion in the CQ Plan's consolidated quotation information data stream ("NYSE American BBO Information").
-NYSE American BBO Information includes the best bids and offers for all securities that are traded on the

-Exchange and for which NYSE American reports quotes under the CQ Plan.
-NYSE American BBO is available over a single data feed, regardless of the markets on which the securities are listed.
-NYSE American BBO is made available to its subscribers no earlier than the information it contains is made available to the processor under the CQ Plan.
+NYSE BBO is a NYSE-only market data product that allows a vendor to redistribute on a real-time basis the same best-bid-and-offer information that NYSE reports under the Consolidated Quotation Plan ("CQ Plan") for inclusion in the CQ Plan's consolidated quotation information data stream ("NYSE BBO Information").21 NYSE BBO Information includes the best bids and offers for all securities that are traded on the Exchange and for which NYSE reports quotes under the CQ Plan.
+NYSE BBO is available over a single data feed, regardless of the markets on which the securities are listed.
+NYSE BBO is made available to its subscribers no earlier than the information it contains is made available to the processor under the CQ Plan.

-NYSE American Trades is a NYSE American-only market data product that allows a vendor to redistribute on a realtime basis the same last sale information that NYSE American reports to the Consolidated Tape Association ("CTA") for inclusion in the CTA's consolidated data stream and certain other related data elements ("NYSE American Last Sale Information").21 NYSE American Last Sale Information includes last sale information for all securities that are traded on the Exchange.
-NYSE American Trades is made available to its subscribers at the same time as the information it contains is made available to the processor under the CTA Plan.
+NYSE Trades is a NYSE-only market data product that allows a vendor to redistribute on a real-time basis the same last sale information that NYSE reports to the Consolidated Tape Association ("CTA") for inclusion in the CTA's consolidated data stream and certain other related data elements ("NYSE Last Sale Information").22 NYSE Last Sale Information includes last sale information for all securities that are traded on the Exchange.
+NYSE Trades is made available to subscribers at the same time as the information it contains is made available to the processor under the CTA Plan.